Saquon Barkley Wants MetLife Crowd to Go Easy on Him; Fans Say “They’ll Boo Harder”

-As the matchup approaches, the star RB hopes there’s no bad blood between him and the fans.
-Not so surprisingly, he might be in for a rude awakening this weekend!
+As the game approaches, the star RB is hoping there will not be any bad blood between him and the fans.
+Going by the mood, he might be in for a rude awakening this weekend!

-Barkley will be the center of attention at MetLife, having left his home of six years this offseason.
-However, the athlete feels that everyone has moved on and doesn’t expect a hostile reaction from his former fans.
+Having left the Giants this offseason, Barkley will be the center of attention at MetLife.
+The athlete feels everyone has moved on and doesn’t expect a hostile reaction.

 “Maybe I’m naive, but I think it’s over,” Barkley expressed during an interview with ESPN.
 “That chapter’s closed.
 I truly don’t care no more.
 And I’m pretty sure fans don’t care no more… I don’t expect a great reaction.”